Chapter 1 : I Solemnly Swear that I Didn't Do It (Lily)

 "I think you've done enough," a cold voice snapped.

 "I think so, mate."
-The boy turned to me, cupping his hands around his mouth.
-"Evans!
-His name is Potter, not Popper.
-Do you know who I am?!
-You don't- do you?
-How could you not know who I am?"
+The boy turned to her, cupping his hands around his mouth.
+"Evans!”
+Lily flinched at his volume.
+“His name is Potter, not Popper.
+Do you know who I am?
+You don't, do you?”

 Gryffindor Common Room